 “Throughout the past year, we have been interested in increasing the Foundation’s focus with the resources we are honored to steward,” Peter Laugharn wrote via email on Thursday.

-When Laugharn, who previously worked in global health and international development, joined the foundation in 2016, he outlined how a donation from Barron Hilton, the grandson of the hotel entrepreneur who founded the organization, would double the assets of the Hilton Foundation from $2.5 billion to $5 billion in the near future.
+When Laugharn, who previously worked in global health and international development, joined the foundation in 2016, he outlined how a donation from Barron Hilton, the son of the hotel entrepreneur who founded the organization, would double the assets of the Hilton Foundation from $2.5 billion to $5 billion in the near future.

 See more related topics: